 Membrane or mechanical?

 The first thing you need to decide is whether you want a mechanical gaming keyboard or a membrane one.
-Generally, mechanical keyboards are better for gaming due to their fast, clean and linear movements and their short actuation points (when the keyboard actually registers you've pressed down a key).
-They are, however, more expensive, with most commanding prices of at least £100 / $120, if not significantly more.
+Generally, mechanical keyboards are better for gaming due to their fast, clean movements and their short actuation points (that's when the keyboard actually registers you've pressed down a key).
+They are, however, more expensive, often commanding prices of at least £100 / $120 if not significantly more.
 They're more durable than membrane keyboards, though, and are (in theory) easier to repair as you only need to replace the individual switch instead of chucking out the entire keyboard.

 Membrane keyboards, on the other hand, are usually a lot quieter and cheaper than their mechanical counterparts because they're made from less expensive materials.
 However, his in turn makes them more prone to breaking and are generally a bit of a pain to fix.
 Given their low price, it's often easier to just to buy a brand-new one.

 If you do decide to opt for a mechanical keyboard, the next thing to decide is what type of switch you want.
 Most gaming keyboards tend to use the German-made Cherry MX switches, but you'll occasionally see other types from Kailh and Outemu as well, or in the case of Logitech and Razer, their own in-house switches.
 Broadly speaking, though, they tend to fall into one of two categories: linear or tactile.

 Taking Cherry's MX switches as our primary example, linear Red switches are often considered the fastest and best for gaming.
 Their simple, unaltered up and down movements don't provide a lot of tactile feedback, making them less suitable for long typing stints, but their short actuation points make them a good choice for FPS games and competitive online games.
 There are also MX Speed Silver switches, which have an even shorter actuation point than MX Reds.